litchipi/blog/posts/infosec/git_code_audit_viewed_as_rust_programmer.md

 ## Limit the scale of your software

-- If you *add a data* struct to some `Vec` everytime someone connects to your server, this is a resource consumption.
+- If you *add a data* struct to some `Vec` every time someone connects to your server, this is a resource consumption.
-- If you *start a thread* performing some kind of *computation* when someone connects to your server, this is a ressource consumption.
+- If you *start a thread* performing some kind of *computation* when someone connects to your server, this is a resource consumption.

 In both cases (and many other kind of examples), you need to think of "What happens if the whole Earth wants to connect to my app ?"